What is Storyblok?

 A headless CMS is a back-end only content management system (CMS) consisting of structured content storage, an administration interface for content creators, and an API that allows different systems to consume the content.

 Learn more about the headless approach and the advantages in our article Headless CMS explained in 5 minutes.

 Thanks to the headless approach you gain the freedom of having your content be consumed by different platforms across the digital world.
 Compared to a traditional CMS, a headless CMS itself does not differentiate between presentation layers or prefer a built-in over your favorite technology.

-Storyblok empowers you to use your content not only on a single website but also on other platforms such as iOS or Android, as well as any other platform of choice (IoT, smartwatch, AR/VR) through APIs (Application Programming Interfaces).
+Storyblok enables you to use your content not only on a single website but also on platforms such as iOS or Android, as well as any other platform of choice (IoT, smartwatch, AR/VR) through APIs (Application Programming Interfaces).
 This approach allows you to create content for multiple channels (multichannel), which is revolutionary compared to most monolithic CMSs.
 Allowing the user to access the content with various devices at different times creates a rich experience for the user interacting with the brand.
 This Omni-Channel approach let the brands communicate with the user in multiple ways, in different moments, and in other contexts and situations.

 Storyblok provides the infrastructure to create and manage content using the Storyblok UI or the Management API.
 It is not tied to one specific presentation layer, such as a website.
 Its headless nature allows the content to be served in a presentation agnostic way.
 It provides REST and GraphQL APIs to deliver content to any channel you would like to serve.
 Mobile apps, e-commerce stores, showrooms, static and dynamic websites, or any other digital platform can benefit from a headless approach to content delivery.